sroberts/sroberts.github.io/_posts/2014-01-31-using-robots-to-fight-bad-guys.md

 I've gone a few places and given a few talks about some of the work I've done to adapt Hubot and GitHub's Chat Ops workflow for DFIR.
 While it was great to get the ideas out there's a lot to deploying, using, and customizing VTR.

 ## How GitHub Uses Hubot: ChatOps
-So DevOps in general and ChatOps specifically are massive topics unto themselves and I'm not sure I'm the right person to fully address them, so here's my short version of each:
+So [DevOps](http://en.wikipedia.org/wiki/DevOps) in general and ChatOps specifically are massive topics unto themselves and I'm not sure I'm the right person to fully address them, so here's my short version of each:

 * **DevOps:** An integration of software development & systems operations to increase efficiency, consistancy, repeatability, and security.

 * **ChatOps:** Doing devops by building tools that integrate with the teams chat applications.

+Both of these techniques take advantage of modern development tools for rapid tool creation and integration, tools like Puppet/Chef for automation, and a data driven approach where feelings, conventional wisdom, and "thats just the way we do it" is replaced with collaboration and metrics.

 ### ChatOps & DevOps Links
 * [MountainWest RubyConf 2013 ChatOps at GitHub by Jesse Newland](http://www.youtube.com/watch?v=-LxavzqLHj8)